AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Getting_Data.md

 By default, requests for a first page of data will cause the data view to re-resolve.
 See the documentation on [resolved data views](xref:ResolvedDataView#when-is-a-data-view-resolved).
 This ensures that the data view accounts for any streams that have been added to or removed from SDS.
 Re-resolution may be suppressed by explicitly specifying a cache behavior of "preserve".

 Requests for subsequent pages include a `continuationToken`.
 This implictly suppresses re-resolution, akin to cache "preserve" behavior.

+## Field mapping count limit
+Data views are limited to 1000 field mappings to ensure timely access of data.
+The field mapping check is made prior to constructing the data set.